How are purchase orders different from an invoice?

 - Total price

-Purchase orders are standardized across the entire company and contain, at the very least, information about: the purchaser and vendor (names, addresses), the order itself (product description, technical specs, price, quantity), and payment information (due date, form of payment).
+Purchase orders are standardized across the entire company and contain, at the very least, information about: the purchaser and vendor (names, addresses), the order itself (product description, technical specs, price, quantity), and payment terms (due date and form of payment, eg. bank transfer, credit card).

 If your accounting solution doesn’t have that option, Shopify has an excellent purchase order template.